 Jungle, our Harley rider was waiting at the pick up spot in Darling Harbour.
+(We always send a map showing where to meet).
 They wandered up and Albert said to Priscilla “isn’t this a great Harley”.
 Jungle said “Priscilla” and as Jungle said later, her face said all.
 The look when it finally dawned on her that the Harley was there for her, was priceless.

 So, Jungle took Priscilla on a Harley tour 3 Bridges while Albert minded their boys.